 2. Is the home in a flood zone or prone to other natural disasters?

 Be aware.
-Homes that are located in a federally designated, high-risk flood zone require flood insurance.
+Homes that are located in a federally designated, high-risk flood zone require flood insurance — separate coverage from your regular homeowners insurance policy.
 (You can find out whether a property is in a high-risk flood zone using FEMA’s Flood Map Service.)